pbiecek/vis_resources/README.md

 ### 2018

+* [Ensemble Graphics](https://www.tandfonline.com/doi/abs/10.1080/10618600.2017.1383264?journalCode=ucgs20); Antony Unwin, Pedro Valero-Mora; One graphic can convey a lot of information and several graphics linked together in a coherent ensemble can convey even more.
+This article describes the principles underlying ensemble graphics, their key dimensions, and where they are of most use.
+Ensemble graphics must have strong common themes and carefully constructed layouts.
+Appropriate interactive tools are important.
+Ensembles can be used flexibly for EDA or in a more structured fashion for supporting modeling and for presentations.

 *Journal of Imaging Science and Technology* Electronic Imaging, Visualization and Data Analysis 2018

 * [RetainVis: Visual Analytics with Interpretable and Interactive Recurrent Neural Networks on Electronic Medical Records](https://arxiv.org/pdf/1805.10724.pdf); Bum Chul Kwon, Min-Je Choi, Joanne Taery Kim, Edward Choi, Young Bin Kim, Soonwook Kwon, Jimeng Sun, and Jaegul Choo;  Despite the strong performance of RNNs, it is often challenging for users to understand why the model makes a